Imperivm: Great Battles of Rome: Ruins

-These are used to increase the power of your priest by performing rituals or they can contain powerful magic items that increase wielder's stats.
+These are used to increase the power of priest by performing rituals or they can contain powerful magic items that increase wielder's stats.

 Liga Imperivm

 Liga Imperivm is the online version of the game where players can chat and fight one against others.
 There are different ranks, and from lowest to highest punctuation, it is formed by slave, liberto, plebeian, patrician, decurion, centurion, praefectus, tribune, legatus, aedile, priest, magistrate, senator, censor, quaestor, praetor, consul, proconsul, governor and emperor.

 In 2005, it organized the first Liga Imperivm championship, where players faced in a 1vs1 or 2vs2 duel.
 The winner got a trophy and €5000.

 Reception

 Great Battles of Rome received a "Double Platinum" award from the Asociación Española de Distribuidores y Editores de Software de Entretenimiento (aDeSe), for more than 160,000 sales in Spain during its first 12 months.
-During E3 2006 it was announced that the game sold more than 1 million copies and it became a Platinum title.
+By 2006 the game sold more than 1 million copies and became a Platinum title.